gSchool/js-basic-training/markdown/type_crash_course.md

 console.log(25 / 4); // logs `6.25` to the console
 console.log(16 % 3); // logs `1` to the console
 ```

+It is worth pointing out here, that in JavaScript, many expressions can be simplified, just like we are used to doing in math.
+Usually, when given a chance to simplify an expression, JavaScript will simplify it before moving on to other parts of the program.
+For each of the above then, the numerical expression is simplified (from being two numbers and a numerical operator), to be simply a single number, before JavaScript then proceeds to pass that simplified value into `console.log`.

+:star: Write a one line program that will log the product of `99`, `100`, and `101` to the console.

 ## Boolean